aprowe/evo/README.md

- evojs
+evoJS
 =========
-evojs is a genetic and evolutionary algorithm tool, making it easy to incorporate evolutionary algorithms in your JavaScript.
+evoJS is a genetic and evolutionary algorithm tool, making it easy to incorporate evolutionary algorithms in your JavaScript.

 Installation
 -------------